rahultoora/data_structures_and_algos/Arrays/2_Static_Arrays.md

 These are known as static arrays.
 Loosely typed languages such as Python and JavaScript do not have static arrays, which we will discuss in the next chapter.

-Arrays are a very popular topic in coding interviews since they are one of the most fundamental data structures.
-In fact, there are many data structures and algorithms which use an array in their underlying implementation - we will discuss these later in the course.
-As such, it is essential to know the basic operations that can be performed on an array.
+It is essential to know the basic operations that can be performed on an array.
 The most common operations are:

 - Reading
 - Deletion